INTERNATIONAL HUMAN RIGHTS LAW AND PROTECTION OF ENVIRONMENT

 Students are required to complete 5 mandatory courses (each for 8 credits).
 Moreover they are obliged to choose and complete at least 4 optional courses (each for 5 credits).
 In the third semester students are expected to attend a LL.M.
 Thesis Seminar (5 credits), complete an LL.M.
 Thesis under the supervision of a tutor and defend it before a committee (25 credits).

 - Theory and Practice of Public International Law, responsible supervisor: Prof. JUDr.
 Pavel Šturma, DrSc.

 - International and European Environmental Law and Policy, responsible supervisor: Prof. JUDr.
 Milan Damohorský, DrSc.

-- Introduction to International Human Rights Law, responsible supervisor: Doc.
-Mag. phil.
+- Introduction to International Human Rights Law, responsible supervisor: Prof. Mag. phil.
 Dr. iur.
 Harald Christian Scheu, Ph.D.